pji/charex/README.rst

     *   Check if multiple "kPrimaryNumeric" values are supported (see U+5146 and U+79ED).

-*   (Started.)
-Use Unicode version supported by Python version.
+*   Use Unicode version supported by Python version.

     *   Updated the path_map to handle different Unicode versions.
     *   Updated the prop_map to handle different Unicode versions.
     *   Can specify the Unicode version of a `FileCache`.
+    *   Create a `FileCache` for the Unicode version supported by the running Python on launch.

 *   (Not started.)
-Create a `FileCache` for the Unicode version supported by the running Python on launch.
+Generate denormalizations for each version.
 *   Return an AttributeError rather than KeyError when an attribute doesn't exist.
-*   (Not started.)
-Generate denormalizations for each version.

 How Do I Run the Tests?